jhlagado/firth/README.md

 The lower 6 bits of this byte are used to store the length of the word's name. this means that the maxiumum length of a word is limited to 63 ASCII characters.

-After this byte comes an array chars which store the actual name and finally the body of the word which consists of either a subroutine written in machine code or is a sequence of other Forth words.
+After this byte comes an array chars which store the actual name of the word and finally the body of the word which consists of either a subroutine written in machine code or is a sequence of other Forth words.

 The process of looking up a word consists of starting with the latest word (which in Firth is pointed to by a global variable called `latest`) and working backwards through the list, jumping from word to word comparing the name of the word with what we are looking for until a match is found.
 If the dictionary cannot provide a match then Forth will finally encounter a pointer with a value of 0 and the search terminates.